timroster/get-started-java-icp/README.md

 # Liberty getting started application
 This is a modified version of the code for [Getting started tutorial for Liberty](https://console.bluemix.net/docs/runtimes/liberty/getting-started.html#getting-started-tutorial) for use in IBM Cloud Private developer training.

-The main difference with this version is that it does not use an external IBM Cloudant service but rather uses a containerized version of Cloudant called [Cloudant for Developers](https://hub.docker.com/r/ibmcom/cloudant-developer/) so it can be deployed in it's entirety to the IBM Cloud Private Kubernetes environment.
+The main difference with this version is that it does not use an external IBM Cloudant service but rather uses a containerized version of Apache Derby database.

-This version of the Liberty app also uses the [Cloudant Java Client](https://github.com/cloudant/java-cloudant) to add information to a database and then return information from a database to the UI.

 This app adheres to best practices of the [12-Factor app](https://12factor.net/).
 A detailed checklist can be found [here](12-factor.md).